disqus/disqus-install-examples/universal/README.md

-# Universal Code installation examples
+# Universal Code installation instructions

 1. Place the following code where you'd like Disqus to load: